trizen/sidef/TUTORIAL.md

 # Real code

-Before taking a closer look at the syntax of the language, let's take a brief look at how a real program might look like.
+Before delving into the syntax of the language, let's briefly examine the structure of a typical program.

 ## PPM image generation